 What can a financial agreement cover?

-Financial agreements can cover anything in relation to your finances, assets, property (including the transfer or sale of a property), superannuation, spousal maintenance and child maintenance.
+Financial agreements can cover anything concerning your finances, assets, property (including the transfer or sale of a property), superannuation, spousal maintenance and child maintenance.

 A financial agreement cannot deal with any non-financial matters relating to children, for example, arrangements to spend time with your child.